 Neurodevelopmental Problems

 The measurement model for neurodevelopmental problems similarly showed excellent absolute fit across models.
 We were also able to establish weak measurement invariance, with model fit not being negatively impacted after constraining factor loadings to be equal (CFI=.002; NCI=.005).
-However, after imposing constraints on the intercepts of the parcel indicators, model fit was negatively impacted indicating that strong longitudinal measurement invariance could not be established.
+However, after imposing constraints on the intercepts of the parcel indicators, model fit was negatively impacted, indicating that strong longitudinal measurement invariance could not be established.

 As before with our model of broad-based externalizing, we investigated whether partial strong measurement invariance could be established by examining modification indices for the neurodevelopmental model.
 Modification indices suggested freeing the intercepts of parcels three and four at baseline and the three-year follow up to improve model fit.
-After freeing these parameters and re-estimating the model, the partial strong measurement invariance model showed no decrement in model fit compared to the weak invariance model ( ) indicating that partial strong longitudinal measurement invariance was achieved.
+After freeing these parameters and re-estimating the model, the partial strong measurement invariance model showed no decrement in model fit compared to the weak invariance model ( ), indicating that partial strong longitudinal measurement invariance was achieved.

 Effect Sizes for Longitudinal Measurement Noninvariance

 As previously noted, Cohen’s d for mean and covariance structures (dMACS) provides an effect size to quantify the impact of measurement noninvariance, and is interpreted in the same way as in other contexts (i.e., generally, an effect is considered small if d=.20 or lower). dMACS reflects the degree of noninvariance at the indicator level, and captures differences between indicators due to all sources of measurement noninvariance (weak, strong, strict).
-Importantly, dMACS quantify the impact of noninvariance at the level of indicators.
+Importantly, dMACS quantifies the impact of noninvariance at the level of indicators.
 In certain scenarios, measurement noninvariance at the indicator level may not translate to bias at the level of the latent dimension.
 For example, two indicators may be biased in opposite directions, and thus when combined do not lead to bias at the level of the latent dimension.
 Thus, Table 3 provides results for dMACS and additional effect sizes (i.e., proportion of mean change attributable to noninvariance) for externalizing dimensions at baseline assessment compared to the one-, two-, and three-year follow-up assessments.

 Results showed that across models and time point comparisons, the impact of indicator noninvariance was not very large, with dMACS ranging from .01-.23.
 Nonetheless, when examining the degree of bias due to noninvariance at the level of the latent dimension, measurement noninvariance accounted for a notable degree of observed mean change when comparing baseline scores to later timepoints.
-For example, comparing the broad-based externalizing dimension at baseline to broad-based externalizing at the three-year follow-up assessment (i.e., Time 1-Time 4 comparison), showed that the estimated mean difference due to noninvariance was -.91, suggesting that measurement noninvariance resulted in a higher mean at baseline compared to the three-year follow-up.
-This value can be compared with the observed mean difference, which reflects the difference between the sum score of the five parcel indicators at baseline and the sum score of the parcel five indicators at the three-year follow-up.
-By doing so, we can estimate that of the observed 2.11 decrease in broad-based externalizing from baseline to the three-year follow-up, about 43% of the decrease is attributable to measurement noninvariance.
-Across the other models, the impact of noninvariance was largely observed for latent mean differences when comparing baseline to other time points—differences in the variances of the latent externalizing dimensions tended to be less impacted by measurement noninvariance.
+For example, comparing the broad-based externalizing dimension at baseline to broad-based externalizing at the three-year follow-up assessment (i.e., Time 1-Time 4 comparison), the estimated mean difference due to noninvariance was -.91, suggesting that measurement noninvariance resulted in a higher mean at baseline compared to the three-year follow-up.
+This value can be compared with the observed mean difference, in this case 2.11, which reflects the difference between the sum score of the five parcels at baseline versus three-year follow-up.
+Thus, about 43% of the decrease in broad-based externalizing from baseline to the three-year follow-up is attributable to measurement noninvariance (see Table 3).
+Across the other models, the impact of noninvariance was largely observed for latent mean differences when comparing baseline to other time points; differences in the variances of the latent externalizing dimensions tended to be less impacted by measurement noninvariance.

 Sensitivity Analyses